fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 A particularly important command is _fly logs_.
 This command can be used to view server logs.
 It is best to keep logs always visible!

-Fly.io creates a file <i>fly.toml</i> in the root of your app.
-The file contains all the configuration of your server.
-In this course we can mostly ignore the contents of the file.

 **Note:** In some cases (the cause is so far unknown) running Fly.io commands especially on Windows WSL has caused problems.
 If the following command just hangs